Back to Scripture Treasury

 "But though we, or an angel from heaven, preach a gospel to you besides that which we have preached to you, let him be anathema." - Galatians 1:8

-Galatians 1:8 is one of the clearest verses in all Scripture against the fantasy that rank, charisma, or later prestige can sanctify contradiction.
+Galatians 1:8 is one of the clearest verses in all Scripture against the fantasy that rank, charisma, later prestige, or office-language can sanctify contradiction.
 St. Paul does not merely condemn false teachers of low station.
 He says that even if "we" or an angel from heaven preached another gospel, that preacher must be rejected and anathematized.

 This is why the verse matters so much for ecclesial .
 St. Paul does not weaken office.
 He purifies the soul's understanding of office.
 Apostolic is real precisely because it is ministerial.
 It binds the faithful to what God has revealed.
 It does not give any man the power to reverse revelation and still claim obedience in Christ's name.